How Cultured Chicken is Made

 • 1.3 x 1011 cells/L: Believer Meats 2024 study using $0.63/L media, achieving $6.20/lb (~$13.67/kg) cultivated chicken

-Contamination risk Lower (closed system) Higher (more connections)
+Contamination risk Lower (closed system, batch cycles) Higher (more connections, continuous operation) Moderate

 Per Humbird 2021: fed-batch achieves $37/kg wet cell mass (or $22/kg with hydrolysates), while perfusion costs $51/kg wet cell mass due to higher CAPEX ($23/kg capital charge) and consumables (ATF membranes at $16k each, 20 per bioreactor per year).
 Perfusion’s higher density doesn’t always offset equipment costs at current scales.
 Note: Humbird models generic mammalian cells, not chicken specifically.